 Although she was no longer the superstar of her division, La Prevoyante remained a very popular and well loved filly.
 Fans still flocked to see her in the walking ring, admire her beauty and bet with their hearts.
 Tootsie made thirty-nine starts in her career and was sent to the post as the favourite thirty-five times.
 One race was a non wagering event because only one other horse was brave enough to challenge her.

-La Prevoyante made her final start at Calder Race Track on December 28, 1974 in the Miss Florida Handicap.
+La Prevoyante ran her final start at Calder Race Track on December 28, 1974 in the Miss Florida Handicap.
 That day is still painful to remember.
 Tootsie assumed command from the off and drew out to a seven length lead after five furlongs.
 The race was a one mile and one sixteenth grass race.
 The field began to close on her near the far turn and had caught her at the top of the stretch.

 Jockey Chris Rogers stated after the race, “Coming to the eighth pole I could feel her body tighten under me.
 I didn’t know what was wrong, but I knew she was in trouble.
 She finished under her own courage”.
 La Prevoyante collapsed just beyond the finish line.
 She was revived using cold water spray and then walked to the receiving barn under her own power.
 It was initially thought that she had suffered heat exhaustion.